Some Important Concepts for Watercolor

 Tonality: You can learn a lot by working from photos, but best to work from photos you have taken yourself.
 Avoid copyright issues!
 If you work from a color photo try to see it as black and white.
 Translate a continuous toned image into 3 or 4 tonal values.
 The lights give SPARKLE.
 The darks give IMPACT.
-The mid-tones give SUBLETY and richness.
+The mid-tones give SUBTLETY and richness.
 Thinking this way helps you create a ‘tonal design’ versus a mere ‘documentation’.

 Composition: Apply an ordering concept, a ‘design’, to the elements in the picture.
 There are many traditional systems, or you may create one of your own through observation or informed intuition.
 This involves proportion, scale, format, cropping, focal points, placement, eye path, dominance, balance, numbers, rhythm, hierarchy of shapes, and other general design principles.
 You should make a deliberate study of composition – you get better very slowly if you just look at your own paintings.